john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>

-## Function and function calls can be used successively.
+## Functions can be nested and called with sets of parentheses.
 <dl>
 <dd>

-Functions and function calls can be used in a variety of ways.
 For example, you can acutally nest functions inside another function and call the function *successively* inside a series of parentheses.
 Note a few things here.
 First, a function returns a function (which can return a function etc.).
 Second, the way we call this function is in the order the parameters are executed (i.e. num1 > num2 > string).
 When you call the "add" function, you encapsulate each call signature in order.
 ```JavaScript
   function add(num1, num2) {
     return function addString(string) {